weaversa/jostrich/README.md

 > sun.
 Orbiting this at a distance of roughly ninety-two million miles
 > is an utterly insignificant little blue green planet whose
 > ape-descended life forms are so amazingly primitive that they still
-> think digital watches are a pretty neat idea."
+> think digital watches are a pretty neat idea.

    --- Douglas Adams, The Hitchhiker's Guide to the Galaxy